iabraham/bioe205/lectures/lec13/index.md

 Now if differentiation in the time domain is represented in the Laplace domain as multiplication by $s$ then one can guess that the natural counterpart of differentiation being integration, the multiplication must be replaced by ... you guessed it: division!
-Isn't mathematics beautiful & orderly?.
+Isn't mathematics beautiful & orderly?
 In fact that particular bit of math works out to look like: